Serbian quick-firing field artillery

 The first attempt to equip the Serbian Artillery with quick-firing guns was done in summer of 1899, when a commander of the Active Army, ex-king Milan Obrenovich, planned the purchase of 23 batteries with 6 guns each.
 Since he had been always in close relations with Austria, he choose to deal with Skoda.
 Unfortunately, at that time Skoda’s design was not perfected yet: there were problems with the connection of gun and carriage and firing, the whole assembly jumped too much.
 This was a characteristic of guns with short-recoil system, and Skoda introduced workable long-recoil type, like one of the French gun Mle 1897, only after 1900.

 In 1900, young king Aleksandar expelled his father, so all new military projects came to stand still.
-In 1903 Serbia received a sample gun and 1000 rounds for trials.
+Late in 1903, one battery was delivered and was assigned to the 3rd battery of the Dunav artillery regiment.
+Test firing of the Skoda cannon was carried out twice: on 20 January 1904 at Topcider in the presence of the Military, the Main General Staff, the artillery inspector and a large number of officers and on 23 January.
 Skoda expected the Serbian order for 2 February 1904, but on 11 June 1903 Army officers killed the young king for a number of reasons, among them neglecting of military was one of most important.
 The new king was Petar Karadjordjevich, who decided to speed up the establishment of modern artillery.

 In August 1903 the Serbian Army formed a committee to review what kind of quick-firing artillery was available on the market, with consideration on technical and tactical issues.
 It was composed by col. Damjan Vlajich (chief), col. Mikhailo Rashich and lt.col.
 Nedeljko Vuchkovich.